JetBrains/kotlin-web-site/pages/docs/reference/delegated-properties.md

 * `property` --- must be of type `KProperty<*>` or its supertype.
 * `value` --- must be of the same type as the property (or its supertype).

-Actual values of the `value` parameter must be of the same type as property of its subtype.
+Actual values of the `value` parameter must be of the same type as the property or its subtype.

 <div class="sample" markdown="1" theme="idea" data-highlight-only>